Pepper-Wood/Adoptapedia/README.md

 - add_groups.cpp fully debugged and works
 - runtime for my current file size is maybe 2 seconds, so the runtime shouldn't be something to worry about.
 However for learning purposes, I still want to address issues.
 - Add a ranking system in the future for groups.
-- Get atoi to work
+- In the future, get atoi to work
 - Write a function that clears the text in INPUT.txt
 - A prompt for whether groups are to be added or a group deleted.
 - Future script that copies the text in the .txt files and replaces the journal entries